-• Probability matching in lower animals (Gallistel 1990, Labov 1994)
+• Probability matching in lower animals (Gallistel 1990 [for animal learning], Labov 1994 [as applied to language])

 - Gallistel (1990:352ff.): Rats in a T-Maze were rewarded with food 75% of the time at one end, 25% of the time at the other.
-When provided with feedback, rats matched the probability of reward-running to the one end 75% of the time, the other end 25% of the time-despite the fact that they would receive more rewards if they ran to the one end 100% of the time. - Humans engage in similar behavior in terms of speech production: learners come to largely reproduce the nuances of variation they perceive their elders engaging in, despite the fact that certain of these variants are more successful at keeping contrastive elements distinct. - Probability matching in language has been observed in natural language settings (Poplack 1980a,b), and in laboratory settings (Hudson and Newport 1999). - Speech variation is conventionalized on a language-specific basis.

-- Nonetheless, sound changes may slowly progress due to phonetic and/or functional factors, which influence the perception of the speech signal, consequently affecting the variability over which probabilities are matched. - Most important in these sorts of changes: the consequences of misperception (Labov 1994)
+When provided with feedback, rats matched the probability of reward-running to the one end 75% of the time, the other end 25% of the time-despite the fact that they would receive more rewards if they ran to the one end 100% of the time (61.5% vs 75%; .75 x .75 + .25 x .25 vs 1.0 x .75 + 0 x .25). - Humans engage in similar behavior in terms of speech production: learners come to largely reproduce the nuances of variation they perceive their elders engaging in, despite the fact that certain of these variants are more successful at keeping contrastive elements distinct. - Probability matching in language has been observed in natural language settings (Poplack 1979, 1980a,b, 1981; many examples in Labov 1994), and in laboratory settings (Hudson and Newport 1999). - Labov (1994:583): "...much synchronic variation is a residue of historical processes, rather than the immediate product of linguistic or physiological principles." - Upshot: Speech variation is conventionalized on a language-specific basis. - Nonetheless, sound changes may slowly progress due to phonetic and/or functional factors, which influence the perception of the speech signal, consequently affecting the variability over which probabilities are matched. - Most important in these sorts of changes: the consequences of misperception (again, Labov 1994)